 Once dry food is exposed to air, heat, and light, it looses its freshness because the elements break down the vitamins and nutrients.

 It is therefore safest to store the bag of dry food inside an airtight container.
-We are still using the storage container we initially bought for this purpose (after having given it a thorough cleaning with hot water & soap).
+I still use the storage container I initially bought for this purpose (after having given it a thorough cleaning with hot water & soap).

-Make sure the bag is closed tightly ~ our air-dried raw food brand ZiwiPeak has a zip lock closure system which I totally love!
+Make sure the bag is closed tightly ~ the pups’ air-dried raw food brand ZiwiPeak has a zip lock closure system that I totally love!

-It’s equally important to store the dry food in a place which isn’t subject to changing temperatures, as this can actually cause moisture to creep into the kibble/air-dried food/base-mix for raw food and cause mold.
+It’s just as important to store the dry food or treats in a place that isn’t subject to changing temperatures, because this can actually cause moisture to creep into the kibble/air-dried food/base-mix for raw food/treats and cause mold.

-The garage would therefore not be a good storage area, especially during the summer months with peak temperatures in the afternoon, and cooler ones at night (it would be a different story if your garage was insulated).
-We keep our air-dried raw food at the bottom of our air-conditioned pantry.
+The garage is therefore not a good storage area, especially during the summer months with peak temperatures in the afternoon, and cooler ones at night (even if it’s insulated).
+I keep the pups’ air-dried raw food at the bottom of my air-conditioned pantry.

 Another benefit of keeping your actual bag of dog food is being able to check it for the lot number in case of a dog food recall.
 Should your bag of food be affected by the recall, you can usually take it back for a complete refund.

-How do you store your dry dog food?
+How & where do you store your dry dog food/treats?
 As always, we’d love to hear from you in our comment section!